 Such as, if I had taken the alarm seriously instead of thinking it was a malfunction I would have run not walked.

 Such as, if I hadn’t spent some of the months or years of my life in an unhappy job or relationship or location because life is precious and should be lived every single second as if it is your last.

 I know I will cataloguing the such as’es for some time to come.

-	My blood has no cyanide in it so I am discharged and there is a shift change and mom is stuck in the shift change but Jeremy and I sneak her out anyway walking her to the car and head to his house where his kids are both off to college and there is a guest room and Mason’s room and Zoe’s room and two bathrooms which we immediately occupy and his wife Lisa is making breakfast and coffee.
+My blood has no cyanide in it so I am discharged and there is a shift change and mom is stuck in the shift change but Jeremy and I sneak her out anyway walking her to the car and head to his house where his kids are both off to college and there is a guest room and Mason’s room and Zoe’s room and two bathrooms which we immediately occupy and my sister-in-law Lisa is making breakfast and coffee.